titu1994/IDS-Course-Project/_posts/2018-04-13-weekly-report-10.md

 ### What I did

-- Work on data integration task
-- Exported trained LSTM, Multiplicative LSTM models for sentiment analysis
+- Finished training models for Ratings of Yelp Reviews
-- Begin working on final project query solution.
+- Finished setting up Flask server to host the Sentiment Classification models
+- Finished setting up Flask server to host the Rating Classification models.
+- Improved training for models
+- Cached server side data to improve runtime at expense of more memory usage

 ### What I plan to do next week

-- Train models to solve the given queries
+- Finish the queries
-- Export above models for the server to interact with.
+- Provide a simple set of instructions to run custom data to get classification scores on them.

 ### Blocks or impediments to the plan for next week